pivotal/docs-tap/scst-store/configure_cli.md

 ## Get the location of the Certificate Authority Cert

-For information about obtaining the CA certificate, see [Enabling an Encrypted Connection](enable_encrypted_connection.md).
+For information about obtaining the CA certificate, see [Enable Encryption and Connecting](enable_encrypted_connection.md).

 ## Setting the Target and Certificate Authority Cert